Business

 Global Investment

 This is an investment approach that isn’t limited by geographical restrictions.
 It mainly occurs through foreign direct investment (FDI) and involves investing in regions worldwide without geographical limitations.
+According to the UNCTAD World Investment Report, global FDI flows have remained a primary engine of cross-border capital movement, particularly into developing economies in Asia and Africa.

 Globalization

 Globalization is integrating national and regional economies, societies, and cultures through a global network of trade, communication, immigration, and transportation.
 This has resulted in a global economy where domestic economies are more closely connected, leading to improved performance.
+The World Trade Organization has been a foundational institution in facilitating the rules-based frameworks that make globalization possible.

 Comparative advantage theory emphasizes an economy’s ability to produce goods and services at a lower opportunity cost than its trading partners.